Chestergc/shortcut/README.md

 # shortcut
-Quickly make and use shortcuts in your shell for easy navigation
+This is a fork from https://github.com/zakkor/shortcut to make it work on the mobile terminal Termux, it's the same program, with the fixed installer, just in case someone ends up needing it.
+It should install properly whether you're using bash or zsh.

 ## Installation

-`sh install.sh` will put an executable `shortcut` in `/usr/local/bin`, and append a shell function called `sc` to your `.zshrc`.
+`sh install.sh` will put an executable `shortcut` in `/data/data/com.termux/files/usr/bin/shortcut`, and append a shell function called `sc` to your rc file.

-If you use bash, edit it to `.bashrc` in the install.sh script.

 ## Example usage